 What to know when applying to the Master's in Robotics program

-The new Master's in Robotics program is launching in Fall 2020.
-The application process for the inaugural class has already begun—here's what you need to know if you are looking to apply to the program.
+Fall 2021 applications are already being accepted—here's what you need to know if you are looking to apply to the program.

 Be sure to also view the UMN Graduate Admissions page and the information below for general questions about the program!